Skip to main content

 Test the installation

-## Add curent logged in user to Docker group
+## Add current logged in user to Docker group

 sudo usermod -aG docker "$USER"